Fentanyl Detox in Stuart

 In many cases, fentanyl usage causes the following effects:

 Similar to other opiates, the initial intake of fentanyl is met with the characteristic opiate ‘rush,’ which is a sense of warmth and numbness or a tingling sensation that radiates throughout the body.
 Hours upon hours of pain could wash away from a hit.
-As well, users feel immense relaxation and drowsiness, a decrease in heart rate and blood pressure, and difficulty with coordination.
-It’s often difficult for fentanyl users to think clearly, too.
+Users also feel immense relaxation and drowsiness, decreased heart rate and blood pressure, and difficulty with coordination.
+It’s often tricky for fentanyl users to think clearly, too.

 What Are Signs of Fentanyl Addiction?

 Opioids kill more than three times as many people as cocaine.
 Drug overdose deaths rank just below diabetes in terms of the highest death count.
-In fact, men are more than twice as likely as women to die from a drug overdose.
+Men are more than twice as likely as women to die from a drug overdose.

 The following could be indicators of fentanyl addiction: